thiagolepidus/thoth-onix/README.md

   `Mandatory`

   Indicates the type of notification or update which you are sending

-  Default: 03 (Notification confirmed on publication)
+  Only code `03` (Notification confirmed on publication) currently available.

 </details>